Before doing anything, first imagine the worst possible outcome.

-Well, there’s no point in tensing up, so you might as well relax, right?
+Well, there’s not much point in tensing up, so you might as well relax, right?
 Accept, embrace, and hug the possibility.

-This aspect of Stoicism is exactly that.
-We have little, if any, influence over most outcomes, so you might as well relax into the worst possible scenario.
+This is what imagining and accepting the worst case scenario feels like to me.
+I have little, if any, influence over most outcomes, so I might as well relax into the worst possible outcome.

-Of course, you don’t want the worst possible scenario to occur, and you’ll still be afraid.
-If you can work against it you will, but you can accept the chance.
-It’s no longer an unknown unknown.
+Of course, I don’t want this to occur, and I’ll still be cautious.
+If I can work against it I will, but I accept its existence as a possibility.
+It becomes no longer an unknown-unknown.

 Relax like you’re about to be executed.